 Visit the Boulder Business Recovery webpage for the application, Frequently Asked Questions and more information.

 Boulder Business Recovery Program: Temporary Outdoor Events for Private Property

 Boulder County Public Health issued guidance for special events on May 28, 2020.
 The statewide Safer at Home Order limits both public and private gatherings to no more than 10 individuals.
 Nothing in this guidance should be construed as permitting a gathering of more than 10 individuals.
 Event organizers are strongly encouraged to use virtual electronic platforms and alternative activities less conducive to public gatherings.
 Temporary outdoor events held on private property must comply with the guidance.
+Application

 Returning to work under Boulder County Public Health orders

 Visit Boulder County's COVID-19 business resources website for guidance on reopening, including specific checklists for business sectors.